atomic-cogwheel/iwctl-gui/README.md

 # iwctl-gui

-A simple shell script iwctl frontend using Zenity
+A simple shell script iwctl frontend using Zenity; needs a working iwd setup